ManousosAlexandrakis/Linear_Approximation_OPF/README.md

 - **Linear_OPF_Final**: Generates results for the proposed linear model.
 - **OPF_Decoupled**: Generates results for the decoupled model.
 - **DCOPF_BTheta**: Generates results for the BTheta model.
-- **Plots**: Creates visualizations for all models (including the ACOPF model, which is not included in this repository).
+- **Plotting_Scripts**: Creates visualizations for all models (including the ACOPF model, which is not included in this repository).
 - **Case_Files**: Contains input data for one energy system.